 When you leave your job, you may have several choices regarding your company's retirement plan savings:

 If you're happy where it is and the company permits, leave it there.
-If you want more investment flexibility and control, roll it over into an IRA (see the section on Rollovers to Your IRA).
-When you are reemployed, if you like the choices that your new employer's plan offers, move it there.
-But whenever possible, avoid spending it.
+If you want more investment flexibility and control, roll it over to an IRA.
+If you like the choices that your new employer's plan offers, move it there.

 Suppose you are 40 years old, you are in the 25% tax bracket, and you need $10,000.
 You have no other savings.
 You decide to withdraw $10,000 from your company retirement plan.
 You'll have to withdraw another $5,385, a total of $15,385 just to net $10,000.
 Why so much?
 The government requires you to pay income tax as well as a 10% penalty (assuming you're under age 59½).
-See above for information about exceptions to the 10% penalty.
+See the section Early Withdrawals for information about exceptions to the 10% penalty.

 How Much Will You Actually Have to Borrow to Net $10,000?